-Section 7 (1) (a) (iv)

-Literature available by way of subscription services
+Section 7 (1) (a) (iv) Literature available by way of subscription services

-Section 7(1) (a) (v)
+Section 7(1) (a) (v) Procedure to be followed when accessing a document from the Trinidad and Tobago Police Service

-Procedure to be followed when accessing a document from the Trinidad and Tobago Police Service given to the applicant by the FOIA (for example, the right to challenge a decision if your request for information is refused), the applicant must make his/her request in writing, using the prescribed form, (i.e., the 'Request for Access to Official Document (s)' form), which is available at all Police Stations or at any public authority.
+The policy of the Trinidad and Tobago Police Service is to respond to all oral and written requests for information.
+However, in order to exercise the rights given to the applicant by the FOIA (for example, the right to challenge a decision if your request for information is refused), the applicant must make his/her request in writing, using the prescribed form, (i.e., the 'Request for Access to Official Document (s)' form), which is available at all Police Stations or at any public authority.